How to Play Chess With Cards

 || "If it were my turn, I could sacrifice my Queen on [h8] and gain an advantage" may become:

-When Your Opponent Contests the Card You Just Played
+When Your Opponent Contests the Pattern You Just Spotted

 - Pause the clock and take your time to discuss it.
 This is the exact moment when playing Chess With Cards helps the players learn the most from each other!

-- Basically, your attack is successful if the position on the board allows you to say aloud what's on the face of the card (see above for what can be adapted).
+- Basically, you can earn a card if the position on the board allows you to say aloud the words that are on the face of the card (see above for adaptations).
 In case of doubts, consider scanning the QR code and watching the linked content.

-- If no consensus is reached, the card is lost.
-Place it face up in the "Not Anymore" deck and continue playing.
+- If no consensus is reached, put the card back in its mini-deck.
 Don't worry if this happens several times: reaching shared objectivity in the evaluation of a position is no easy feat!

-- Once you have decided which piece to return, place it on one of its original starting squares (e.g. if you are returning a light-squares White Bishop, place it on f1, if you are returning a Black Rook, place it on a8 or h8).
+- The opponent places the piece you requested on one of its original starting squares (e.g. if they are returning a light-squared White Bishop, they will place it on f1, if they are returning a Black Rook, they will place it on a8 or h8, a White Pawn, in any square of the second rank, etc.).

-- It could happen that you return an opponent's piece in a way that allows you to gain an immediate advantage, e.g. you return a Knight in a way that locks in the opponent's Rook, or in way that allows you to capture a now-undefended piece.
-Good for you!
-In such cases, your opponent should have waited to attack you with the cards.
+- It could happen that your opponent returns a piece in a way that allows them to gain an immediate advantage, e.g. they return a Knight in a way that locks in your Rook, or in way that allows them to capture a now-undefended piece.
+In such cases, you should have waited a better moment or chosen another type of piece to recover.

-- After you have placed the piece back on the board, the game continues normally and you can make your move.
+- After the opponent has placed the piece back on the board, the game continues normally and you can make your move.

 That's all for the rules.
 Have fun!